HeadphoneCairn/Roudi/README.md

   - **Pitch bend**: Enable (_on_) or disable (_off_) routing pitch bend to the channel.
 Or map pitch bend to channel aftertouch (_at_).
 The latter is useful when your master keyboard does not send aftertouch, but you want to check the aftertouch functionality of a MIDI device.
 (Overrides the pitch bend filter in the [SETTINGS](#settings-page).)
   - **Mod wheel**: Enable (_on_) or disable (_off_) routing mod wheel to the channel.
 (Overrides the mod wheel filter in the [SETTINGS](#settings-page).)
   - **Control change**: Enable (_on_) or disable (_off_) routing control change messages to the channel.
 (Overrides the cc filter in the [SETTINGS](#settings-page).)
-  - **Min velocity**, **Max velocity**: Specify the velocity interval of the notes that should be routed to the output channels.
-This is mostly used when **Mode** is set to _layer_, because it allows you to sent "silent" notes to one channel and "louder" notes to the other channel.
+  - **Min velocity**, **Max velocity**: Specify the velocity interval of the notes that should be routed to the output channel.
+This is mostly used when **Mode** is set to _layer_, because it allows you e.g. to trigger the right channel only for "loud" notes.
 - More to the bottom you'll notice some specific commands that can be activated by pressing **left** or **right** button om them.
-  - **New**: Create an new MULTI called "MULTI" and swith to it.
+  - **New**: Create an new MULTI called "MULTI" and switch to it.
   - **Move left or right**: Is used to change the order of your MULTIes.
 Press the **left** or **right** button to move the current MULTI up or down in the list.
 You'll notice its number changes.
   - **Save as ...**: Pops up a new menu that allows you to (a) name the MULTI, (b) copy it to an existing MULTI or (c) copy it to a new MULTI.

     ![SAVE MULTI AS](screenshots/SAVE_MULTI_AS_x2.png)

     See [SINGLE](#single-page) on how to edit and save the name.
 MULTIs cannot contain lowercase characters.
     (b) and (c) are achieved by changing the **mul??** value.
 If you have a total of four MULTIs, there will be a mul05 value that you can use to save to new slot.
   - **Remove ...**: Pops up a conformation dialogue to allow you to remove the current MULTI.
 (Note that you cannot remove the last remaining MULTI.)
 - At the bottom, there is a **> Panic!** entry which can be used like a MIDI Panic Button by pushing **left** or **right** on it.
 If at any time notes get stuck on your equipment, using panic should silence them.